Australians love a good road trip. What’s not to love? Freedom to go where you want, when you want. I love that freedom.

-Pemberton has earned itself a reputation as a foodie hot spot, however, it is still overshadowed by the well known Margaret River region.
+Pemberton has earned itself a reputation as a foodie hot spot, however, it is often overshadowed by the well known Margaret River region.
 In and around Pemberton, you’ll find avocados farms, wineries, orchards, marron farms (now we’re talking), and celebrated truffles known as black gold.
 We bought some apples and avocados from the side of the road and left the money in the honour box.

 A big bag of each for a total of $5.
 Zorba and I both commented how crispy, sweet, and juicy the apples were.
 I haven’t had apples that good in a long, long time.
 The avocados are a bit hard, so we hope they ripen up in a few days.

 Did you know that more grapes are grown in the cool-climate of Pemberton than in Margaret River?
 That’s what the brochure said.
 Silkwood gave us a complementary bottle of pinot noir from their estate, and I have to say, the cool-climate obviously works wonders for this varietal.
 After it breathed, the pinot noir opened up to a smooth, rounded, light red wine.
 The latest vintage is particularly good.

 The town of “Pemby” has a population of under 1000 and it is very cute.
 It’s an old wood-mill town and along the main road, you’ll see a handful single storey wooden houses.
 There’s a bakery, a couple of cafés, a lawn bowls club, gift shops, a pub, a butcher, IGA supermarket, a couple of clothes shops, newsagent, and not a whole lot more.